wizzat/distribution/README.md

 into Hive.
 The user agent string was in the 13th position.
 I wanted to just get an overall idea of what sort of user agents were coming to the site.
 I'm using the minimal argument size and my favorite "character" combo of "|o".
 I find it interesting that there were only 474 unique word-based tokens in the input.
-It's fairly obvious that a large percentage of the visitors come with mobile devices now.
+Also, it's clear that a large percentage of the visitors come with mobile devices now.

 ```